Jackie Bird: Other work

 In November 2016, she appeared as herself in the episode, "Down and Out" in series 7 of Scottish sitcom Still Game.
 In 2018, Bird made a brief cameo appearance in the zombie Christmas musical film Anna and the Apocalypse.

+In December 2024, she was awarded Most Excellent Order of the British Empire for services to broadcasting and charity.

 Personal life

 Bird met Bob Bird, a newspaper editor, at The Sun in Glasgow.
-They married and moved to London, where they had their two children, Claudia and Jacob.
-In 2006, the couple divorced and the following year she married Robin Weir, an investment manager, at Crutherland House Hotel in East Kilbride, Lanarkshire.
+They married and have a daughter (born 1993) and son (born 1995).
+In 2006, the couple divorced and the following year she married investment fund manager Robin Weir on 23 November 2007 in East Kilbride.
+She lives in the conservation village of Carmunnock.

-In 2012 Bird had sections of her small and large intestine removed after suffering a rare bowel condition.
+In 2012, Bird had sections of her small and large intestine removed after suffering a rare bowel condition.